benedekfazekas/uberrepl/README.md

 How it works
 ============

-The uberrepl project file will lein install the subprojects you symlinked.
+The uberrepl project file will lein install the subprojects symlinked.
 After that the user namespace will get loaded from the dev directory automatically.
 The uberrepl user namespace has some logic in its turn that finds and loads the subprojects' user namespaces.
+The uberrepl obviously exploits leiningen's checkout dependency feature.

 Possible problems
 =================